 You can’t out-Tory the Tories.
 You either wait for them to make themselves unelectable, or you come up with that anathema to Blairism, a principled position to challenge them.
 There’s no point in trying to challenge them on the right; everybody knows it’s a con.
 New Labour can chatter on as much as it likes about fiscal responsibility and you know what?
 It won’t make a damn bit of difference, because no Labour voter wants austerity in the first place, and the Tories know it’s a ruse.
 And the consequence of all this Tory-Lite centrism, designed to pick up Tory voters, is that Labour voters have stopped going to the polls.

 Why should they?
 Labour — in any meaningful sense — no longer exists.
 Blairite UK Labour made the exact same mistake in England as it did in Scotland: it just assumed its ‘core vote’ would put up with anything.
 It was wrong in Scotland and it is wrong in England.
 Unless Labour is radical, it is unelectable.
 It’s that simple.
 It has to actually appeal to its natural voters, and the more it woos blimps and blue-rinses, the more it repels the core vote.

-You have to enthuse a popular support and, when the Tories control all of the mainstream media, that is a tough job.
-It takes dedication, hard work and passion but absolutely most of all, it demands that you have something to enthuse people about, and a leader capable of doing it..
+You have to enthuse a popular support.
+It takes dedication, hard work and passion but absolutely most of all, it demands that you have something to enthuse people about, and a leader capable of doing it.

 Labour has to abandon the blimps and blue rinses, the get-rich-quick barrow boys and self-serving bankers, and stand up what it was invented to stand up for — ordinary people and their rights.